 The Student Branch of the American Ceramic Society is an organization composed of students taking ceramic engineering, ceramic technology or glass technology.
-Its present membership is 300.
-Students elect their officers who are responsible for arranging a program for the year.
-Through the efforts of the officers there is brought to the campus, each month, some important speaker having a message of particular interest to the members.
+Its present membership is 200.
+Students elect officers who are responsible for arranging the year's program.
+Speakers, having messages of particular interest to the members, are brought to the campus.

 The St. Patrick's Board is composed of upper-class technologists and engineers, elected by the seniors.
 The board manages the most important social event of the year, which is a celebration in honor of the birthday of St. Patrick, the patron saint of engineers.
-The celebration entails one-and-one-half days of fun and relaxation and associated with it are an all-university assembly, a tea dance, a parade of floats, and a Ceramic Gollege open house.
+The celebration entails one-and-one-half days of fun and relaxation and associated with it are an all-university assembly, a tea dance, a parade of floats, and a Ceramic College open house.